stevegt/grid-cli/v2/doc/325-mount.md

 ### Example of Sequence Fault Handling

 1. **Root Trie Search**:
-   - The system begins searching the root trie for a sequence.
+   - The system searches the root trie for a sequence.

 2. **Sequence Fault**:
    - Upon reaching the end of a stored sequence without finding a match, a sequence fault is declared.